Maybe I was just lucky. Oh no, not another Ayahuasca tale....

 Experiencing the devil

-I went outside of the big hall with its pandemonium of drums, shouts, cries, puking, ecstasy of 60-70 people, alone with myself.
-I had thought that after yesterday's "enlightenment" experience, today I would perhaps receive some more blissful lessons on how to implement this all.
+I walked out of the big hall with its pandemonium of drums, shouting, screaming, vomiting, ecstasy of 60-70 people, alone with myself.
+I had thought that after yesterday's 'enlightenment' experience I might get some more blissful lessons today on how to put it all into practice.
 But no: I was shown demons.

-First, I began to experience our host, the always peaceful Norberto, as an incarnation of the devil.
-Fear came up, along with the knowledge that "this is just my mind under Ayahuasca, playing a trick".
-Still, the fear was very real.
-When one other person came out, my mind let me imagine, that he might be a hidden emissary.
-In short, I experienced how schizophrenia might feel, when the mind gives frightening salience to ordinary people and things.
-A furtive look; or a look held for a second too long: what menace might be in that?
+First, I began to experience our host, the ever-peaceful Norberto, as an incarnation of the devil.
+Fear came up, along with the knowledge that "this is just my mind under ayahuasca, playing a trick on me".
+Nevertheless, the fear was very real.
+When another person came out, my mind made me imagine that he might be a hidden emissary.
+In short, I was experiencing what schizophrenia can feel like, when the mind gives ordinary people and things a frightening significance.
+A furtive glance; or a glance held for a second too long: what threat might be in it?

 Still, I breathed through it and kept walking outside until this subsided.
 I learned about the strength of the mind when clearly seeing itself.
 I also got an experiential idea how psychosis and mystic experiences may be related.